 © All Rights Reserved JJBradeen

-The geographical area known outside France as Normandie (Normandy) consists of two regions - Basse-Normandie (nearest to Bretagne) and Haute-Normandie.
+The geographical area known outside France as Normandie (Normandy) no longer consists of two regions - Basse-Normandie (nearest to Bretagne) and Haute-Normandie.
+As of January 1, 2016, the two regions were joined to become Normandie.
 Most visitors from abroad are attracted by relatively few places and the beaches are much less visited than those in Bretagne.
 However those that do attract, attract a multitude and most are covered here.
 Check out this Short guide to Normandy for a more detailed introduction to the region.

-Clockwise from the English Channel (La Manche) the surrounding regions are Picardie, Île-de-France, Centre, Pays de la Loire and Bretagne.
-The departments of Normandie are Seine Maritime and Eure (Haute-Normandie) and Manch, Calvados and Orne (Basse-Normandie).
+Clockwise from the English Channel (La Manche) the surrounding regions are Hauts de France, Île-de-France, Centre-Val de la Loire, Pays de la Loire and Bretagne.
+The departments of Normandie are Seine-Maritime and Eure, Manch, Calvados and Orne.

 © All Rights Reserved CJTaylor